 Some types of wounds (arterial insufficiency ulcers) are considerably more difficult and expensive to treat than others (venous ulcers).
 However, this is not of immediate concern to wound care/compression therapy providers who (may) have to consult with other specialists (cardiologist, diabetologist, etc.) in regard to a patient’s medical record (4).
 Some patients might have ulcers of mixed aetiology, complicating treatment (3).
 The ABI assessment is invaluable in this regard as it can help not only differentiate between arterial and venous ulcers, but can reveal the extent of PAD and consequent appropriateness of compression therapy (modified compression levels) or the need for other methods.
 However, certain patients might require a different type of PAD/wound assessment.

-When performing TBI measurement in addition to ABI?
+When performing Toe-Brachial Index (TBI) measurement in addition to Ankle-Brachial Index (ABI)?

 The utility of ABI goes beyond diagnosing PAD and wound type and extends to overall cardiovascular health: it is recognised as an important indicator for improving the accuracy of cardiovascular risk assessment in addition to the FRS (Framingham Risk Score) (5).
 However, for all its benefits it has one single major disadvantage—it is unusable (for diagnosing PAD) in patients with incompressible arteries, although it has specific/limited diagnostic value even in those cases (6).
 Such patients are usually those with diabetes, renal insufficiency and rheumatoid arthritis (7, 8, 9).
 According to the guidelines, they should be given ABI assessment first and if result is >1,4 the clinician should continue with TBI measurement.
 When using MESI ABPI MD or MESI mTABLET ABI, both assessment tools will also warn the clinician about incompressible arteries with a special warning.
 This is provided by a state of the art PADsense™ algorithm that analyses the shape of pulse waveforms giving an accurate indication of incompressible arteries.